 Learn more about our journey to address climate change.

-At Pepco, we are working to align our operations, grid investments, and customer product offerings and services with the District’s climate and clean energy goals
+At Pepco DC, we are working to align our operations, grid investments, and customer product offerings and services with the District of Columbia’s climate change and clean energy goals.
+This means:

-Scientific studies demonstrate that in order to drive greenhouse gas emissions down to the level necessary to avoid the worst impacts of climate change, actions must be taken to “decarbonize” all sectors of the economy.
-This includes increasing the energy efficiency of the built environment, rapidly driving down greenhouse gas emissions in the electric generation sector, and using this clean electricity to power as much of the economy as possible – including transportation, pursuing cost-effective opportunities to reduce the carbon content of liquid and gaseous fuels, and taking steps to sequester carbon in the natural environment and industrial processes.
+Scientific studies demonstrate that in order to drive GHG emissions down to the level necessary to avoid the worst impacts of climate change, actions must be taken to “decarbonize” all sectors of the economy.
+This includes increasing the energy efficiency of the built environment, rapidly driving down GHG emissions in the electric generation sector and using this clean electricity to power as much of the economy as possible – including transportation.
+It also includes pursuing cost-effective opportunities to reduce the carbon content of liquid and gaseous fuels and taking steps to sequester carbon in the natural environment and through industrial processes.

-Pepco’s core business is the safe, reliable and affordable delivery of electricity to residents and businesses across the District of Columbia.
-As an electric distribution company, Pepco does not own power plants.
-Instead, in accordance with the policies of the District of Columbia, Pepco purchases electricity on behalf of its customers from wholesale electricity providers and delivers that electricity to homes, schools, houses of worship and businesses.
-The electricity the company purchases meets the renewable energy goals as established by the District of Columbia, including those as established by CleanEnergy DC Omnibus Amendment Act of 2018, which the company supported, and means that 100% of the electricity delivered to customers in the District will come from eligible renewable energy sources by 2032.
+Pepco’s core business is the safe, reliable, sustainable and affordable delivery of electricity to residents and businesses across the District of Columbia.
+As an electric distribution company, Pepco does not own power plants to serve customers.
+Instead, in accordance with the policies of the District of Columbia, Pepco purchases electricity on behalf of its customers from wholesale electricity providers and delivers that electricity to homes, schools, houses of worship, nonprofits and businesses.
+The electricity the company purchases meets the renewable energy goals and guidelines as established by the District of Columbia, including those as established by CleanEnergy DC Omnibus Amendment Act of 2018, which the company supported, and means that 100% of the electricity delivered to customers in the District will come from eligible renewable energy sources by 2032.